Hierarchical Clustering Based on Dissimilarity or Beta-Diversity

 object obtained by running similarity

-or similarity
+or by running similarity

 .